MintyTrebor/MQTT4DSF/README.md

     sudo wget -O - https://github.com/MintyTrebor/DSFMQTT/releases/download/v0.02-ALPHA/Install_DSFMQTT.sh | bash

 This will deploy DSFMQTT as a service to the DSF plugin directory.
+You should review the script before running to ensure you are happy with the approach.

 A DSFMQTT_Config.json configuration file will be placed in the DSF SYS folder, which should be accessible through DWC web interface for easy editing.
 You will need to enter your MQTT broker details in the config file before running the DSFMQTT service - see **Configuration** section below.